 Brian O'Neill/Wikimedia Commons

 Located in southern Ireland, the Rock of Cashel is a historic site also known as Cashel of the Kings or St. Patrick’s Rock.
-For hundreds of years before the Norman invasion of Ireland, the Rock of Cashel was the traditional seat for the kings of Munster (the area which is today the province in which it’s located), and it is said that the King of Munster was converted by St. Patrick in Cashel in the fifth century.
+For hundreds of years before the Norman invasion of Ireland, the Rock of Cashel was the traditional seat for the kings of Munster (the historical southwestern province of Ireland), and it is said that the King of Munster was converted by St. Patrick in Cashel in the fifth century.
 It’s a grand show of medieval architecture and Celtic art, and visitors can witness the chapel of King Cormac Mac Carthaigh (built between 1127 and 1134) and a medieval cathedral (built between 1235 and 1270).

-Situated in the city center of Dublin, St Stephen’s Green is a public park that was established in 1664 and is open year round to visitors.
-The park contains multiple memorials and statues, as well as a fountain, a lake where you can feed ducks, and a formal garden located right in the middle of it all.
-It’s a beautiful place for a jog, a picnic, or even just to relax, and it’s right next to Grafton Street where you’ll find a shopping center named after it.
+Situated in the city center of Dublin, St. Stephen’s Green is a public park that was established in 1664 and is open year round to visitors.
+The park contains multiple memorials and statues, as well as a fountain, a lake where you can feed ducks and a formal garden located right in the middle of it all.
+It’s a beautiful place to take an urban hike or jog, have a picnic or even just sit and relax, and it’s right next to Grafton Street where you’ll find a shopping center named after it.

 Central Dublin’s Temple Bar is its cultural quarter, with tons to do no matter what time of day it is.
 Art galleries and theaters populate the area, but at night it’s the nightclubs, bars, and restaurants that draw tourists in droves.
 On Saturdays, Cow’s Lane hosts the Cow’s Lane Market, a fashion and design market outdoors featuring Irish and Ireland-based designers.